RENAMO: International dimension and Human Rights record

 Apart from their primary supporters, initially the Rhodesian Central Intelligence Organisation until 1979 and afterwards, the South African Directorate of Special Tasks (DST), RENAMO also enjoyed some level of international recognition, support and funding.
 Chester Crocker, then the Assistant Secretary of State for African Affairs in the US State Department, viewed RENAMO as "African Khmer Rouge".
 While RENAMO styled itself as "anti-communist", its brutal conduct and lack of political legitimacy made the organisation unsuitable as a partner, since it jeopardised the State Department attempts to gain rapport with the FRELIMO government and the Mozambican population, in order to increase the Western Bloc's influence on the region.
 Contrary to that stance stood the active engagement of the far-right Heritage Foundation for the cause of RENAMO.

 West German academic Andre Thomashausen and his mentor Werner Kaltefleiter served as vital links between West German right-wing conservative, anti-socialist political circles and RENAMO.
 Thomashausen is alleged to have had close links to both the West German and apartheid South African intelligence services, while being officially employed as a professor at the University of South Africa and in various managerial positions (in particular for West German corporations engaged in the apartheid economy) since 1982, when he moved to South Africa and immediately was granted citizenship by the National Party minority government.
 Thomashausen acted as a confidante and an advisor to the RENAMO leadership.
-A related network of West German RENAMO lobbyists evolved around Bavarian Prime Minister and leader of the conservative CSU party Franz Josef Strauss.
-The provincial leader engaged in his own far right foreign policy in support of apartheid and anti-socialist paramilitary forces in Southern Africa, thereby undermining the official Détente foreign policy of the West German federal government.
+A related network of West German RENAMO lobbyists evolved around the Bavarian minister-president and leader of the conservative CSU party Franz Josef Strauss.
+Strauss engaged in his own far-right foreign policy in support of apartheid and anti-socialist paramilitary forces in Southern Africa, thereby undermining the official détente policy of the West German federal government.

 RENAMO conduct has frequently been described by western authors as amounting to terrorism, especially since it usually involved attacks against defenseless civilians.
-The forcible recruitment of kidnapped villagers, including underage children, formed RENAMO's main modus operandi to increase its membership.
-This often included the murder of close relatives of the kidnapped persons, so that they had no way of returning to their communities.The organisation also engaged in brutal publicly staged ritual killings of perceived traitors and dissidents.
+The forcible recruitment of kidnapped villagers, including underage children, formed RENAMO's main mode of increasing its membership.
+This often included the murder of close relatives of the kidnapped persons, so that they had no way of returning to their communities.The organisation also engaged in brutal publicly staged killings of perceived traitors and dissidents.